 We subscribe to many trade organisations and publications to assist us with current building products and processes, and as members of the NZ Registered Master Builders Association we are also continually updated with new products, systems and regulations.

 If you identify that your home or building is a leaky home, it is important to rectify the problems in the correct manner.
 If the required work is not carried out in a tradesmanlike manner there could be repercussions which could cause future problems.

-We have recent experience with assisting clients to bring their homes up to the required standard, including re-cladding buildings and incorporating the necessary wall cavities to comply with today’s regulations.
+We have wide experience with assisting clients to bring their homes up to the required standard, including re-cladding buildings and incorporating the necessary wall cavities to comply with today’s regulations.
 When the work is complete you can feel secure in the knowledge that the building is weathertight and the problems have been remedied once and for all.

 We work with design and engineering professionals and with the local council to ensure the work is up to new regulations.
 The necessary Building Consent, Producer Statements and Code of Compliance Certificate can all be arranged by us on your behalf, and the work carried out in an efficient and cost effective manner.

 Renovation Tips – 2022

 A large part of our business is carrying out alterations and additions to existing homes and commercial buildings.

 There are many important things to consider when planning home renovations.
 It is essential that the existing and the new parts of the house fit together in a way which looks good, meets new building regulations and is cost effective.
 The problems caused by leaking homes in recent years have given rise to many new regulations and also the introduction of Licensed Building Practitioners.
 If alterations and renovations involve restricted building work, they must be carried out by a Licensed Building Practitioner.
 You can read more about Licensing and Restricted Building Work at www.building.govt.nz – the web site for the Ministry of Business, Innovation and Employment.